arghblargh/QueueBot/README.md

 QueueBot
 ========

-Queue management bot for Twitch.tv chat
+Queue management bot for Twitch.tv chat on Python 3.4

 Set NICK, IDENT, and REALNAME to the Twitch.tv username of the bot.